2019-2020 Call for Proposals

 d. situates the project in relevant scholarly conversations about the subject to be studied;

-e. carefully describes the proposed methodology and methods;
+e. carefully describes the proposed methodology and methods, including potential challenges or limitations;

 f. underscores how and why the research is relevant to writing instructors and/or researchers;